HemanthScutoid/spacelinx-mes-docs/docs/plm/eco/eco.md

 ### 2. Editing / Review Stage

-Once the ECO is created, users can open it by clicking on any field from ECO table like ECO number,name etc. from ECO page to see more details:
+Once the ECO is created, users can open it by clicking on any field in the ECO table (like ECO Number or Name) from the ECO page to see more details:

 - **Effected Parts** – Add or update the list of parts impacted by the change.
 - **Upload Documents** – Attach supporting files such as design documents, reports, or approvals.